-There are four Outcomes and four assessments.
+There are four Outcomes in this unit.
 A variety of assessments could be used - written reports, case studies, role play, oral presentations, and projects.

-Outcome 1 provides advice on the recruitment, selection and induction of employees.
+Outcome 1 cover the recruitment, selection and induction of employees.
 Students will follow good practice throughout the stages of recruitment and selection.